ryanjabr/Portfolio/README.md

 1) Import the date from MySQL database to Power BI by establishing connection between the two.

 2) Transforming the data in Power Query Editor:

+- Removed Garbage entries 0 and -1 from sales_amount coloumn in sales_transactions table

-- Filtered the Indian cities only by excluding the business from New York and Paris.
-Because as observed during data analysis no records were found for transactions done outside India.
+- Filtered the data to Indian cities only by excluding the businesses from New York and Paris since no records were found for transactions done outside India.

-- Created a new column for sales amount which has values INR only named norm_sales_amt
+- Created a new column 'norm_sales_amt' for sales amount which has values only in 'INR'.
+For sales_amount entries in currency 'USD' , the sales_amount will be multiplied with 76 as per the currency conversion.

 ### Formula to create norm_sales_amt column